yvesklein/ao/toybox.md

 ---

-Bold means there's a linked review, and an asterisk means there's a review in progress.
-Strikethrough means I sold it before I could/would review it.
+I wanted to reserve emoji for strong feelings on toys, so I've only got favorites/warnings on here.
+My thoughts on everything in between are too varied for a simple emoji!

 ##### Emoji key:

-⭐️ = i love this motherfucker/personal favorite
+⭐️ = personal favorite

-👍 = a good toy that i really enjoy

 🚧 = the toy is at least decent(may even be pretty damn good), BUT there are things to be wary of/weigh if you're looking to buy it)

-🚮 = irritating/not worth buying, ever/why did they make this?
+🚮 = irritating/not worth buying.

-If something has no emoji, that means I don't have a particular strong opinion about it; I may like it or just be neutral.

 ### Dildos

-- BS Atelier G-Spot dildo, M 👍
+- BS Atelier G-Spot, M
 - BS Atelier Max Poly
 - Doc Johnson The Slim
 - Désirables Dalia